calibreapp/react-live-chat-loader/README.md

 You can customise the color of the Intercom widget by passing a `color` prop to the `Intercom` component.

-### Adding new providers
+## Adding a providers

 To add a new provider you need to add the following:

 #### 1. Create provider file

-Create a new provider file at `src/providers/ProviderName.js` which exports the
+Create a new provider file at `src/providers/providerName.js` which exports the
 following:

-- `domain`: A string of the domain where the providers script is loaded from that is used in `preconnect` link.
+- `domain`: A string of the domain where the provider script is loaded from that will be used in a `preconnect` link.
-- `load`: Function which when called will load and initialize the providers script.
-Ideally it should call a `loadScript` function.
+- `load`: Function which when called will load and initialize the provider script.
+It should accept props and use the `providerKey` as the `app_id` or `api_key`.
+For consistency, it should call a `loadScript` function.
-- `open`: Function which when called will open the providers chat.
+- `open`: Function which when called will open the provider chat.
-- `close`: Function which when called will close the providers chat.
+- `close`: Function which when called will close the provider chat.

 Import that new file in `src/providers/index.js` and add it to `Providers`.

+The name of this file will be the `providerKey` used in the `LiveChatLoaderProvider`.

 #### 2. Create component